 As we slowly approach the end of our current lead generation blog post series, we can’t miss the opportunity to present you the contest entry form as a trustful lead gathering partner.

-You may remember we’ve presented an array of forms to help you with lead collection.
+You may remember we’ve presented an array of forms to help you with the lead collection.
 Now, we could divide these up into two main categories:

 1. forms that are used for business communication, which people can use to send messages or to request information: the contact form, the request a quote form, the newsletter subscription form

 2. forms that are enticing and incentivizing through offering something more ‘playful’ in exchange for the respondents’ data: the freebie form, the contest entry form.

 The forms from the first category have a clear role: while keeping things professional, they provide site visitors with a way to get in touch with you, to ask something, report a concern, request an offer, or subscribe to your updates.
 All that is done by requesting a way of coming back with a reply to the visitor’s contact details.
 Thus, they will receive the kind of information they’ve opted for, after leaving an email address, which turns into a lead.

 When it comes to the forms in the second category, though, the working mechanism is a bit different.
 The freebie form uses the principle of human reciprocity, which states that someone will be more willing to give you something if they received something from you.
 In other words, if you give your visitor an ebook, they’ll feel that you’re entitled to ask for their contact details.

 The contests organized for customers employ the human competitive spirit, the wish for testing one’s luck and the joy of winning.
 Think about when you participate in a contest: isn’t it exciting to submit your participation in a sweepstake, to hope for being the lucky winner, and to await and see if your chances are favorable?